COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Analysis

+The current best P@5 and MAP, 48.8 and 37.3, are not satisfying, showing a large room for improvement, {confirming that \cough is challenging.}

-It is not surprising to see that Q-q mode consistently performs better than Q-a mode regardless of underlying models.
-This is mainly caused by the fact that question fields are more similar to user queries than answer fields, in terms of syntactic structures and semantic meanings.
-As discussed in Section \ref{data-analysis}, the answer nature (lengthy and noisy), albeit well characterizes FAQ retrieval in real scenarios, does bring a great challenge to current FAQ retrieval models.
+We observe that Q-q mode consistently performs better than Q-a mode. {This is} because question fields are more similar to user queries than answer fields.
+As shown in Section \ref{data-analysis}, the answer nature (lengthy and noisy), albeit well characterizes the FAQ retrieval task in real scenarios, does bring up a great challenge.
+Utilizing the cross-encoder for re-ranking can yield better results since it can select query-aware features from answers.
+This is a possible step towards handling long and noisy answers better.

-We observe that fine-tuning in the way we experimented with can only help improve the performance of Q-a mode by a small margin, but might slightly hurt the Q-q mode due to the noises introduced in generating synthetic queries.
-Moreover, ensemble models don't perform as well as expected, since the particular Q-a model involved is weak (even after fine-tuning), which negatively impacts the performance.
-In consequence, doing straightforward fine-tuning or ensembing simply by stacking models wouldn't improve the performance significantly, which confirms that \cough is a challenging dataset.
-Interesting future work includes developing more advanced techniques to handle long and noisy answer fields
+{We also find that fine-tuning under the Q-a mode can improve the performance (e.g., from 9.6 to 37.1 under P@5), but might hurt it under the Q-q mode due to noises introduced by synthetic queries.
+Moreover, the best overall performances are achieved by BERT (Q-q) and CombSum, which are in line with \citet{Unsupervised-FAQ}. } {However, CombSum without fine-tuned BERT (Q-a) performs worse than the original one.
+It indicates that answer fields can serve as supplementary resources for the missing information in the question field.}

+\textbf{Qualitative Analysis.} To understand fine-tuned BERT (Q-q) better, we conduct case analyses in Table \ref{tbl:error} to show its major types of errors, hoping to further improve it in the future.
+Currently, fine-tuned BERT (Q-q) suffers from the following issues: 1) biased towards responses with similar texts (e.g., ``antibody tests'' and ``antibody testing''); 2) fails to capture the semantic similarities under complex environments (e.g., pragmatic reasoning is required to understand that ``limited abiltity'' indicates results are not accurate for diagnosing COVID-19).